StanislavDitsan/Halloween-Quiz/README.md

 - When you submit answer by simply clicking, you get a nice hover effect and a background of red and green.

+- On submission, a click sound is also played.

 <p align="center">
  <img src="readme-files/hover-quiz.gif">
 </p>